w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 actually important to include since the previous section only talks about architectural aspects to consider, NOT the actual building blocks!)

-The WoT Building Blocks support each of these aspects, and are the focus of our standardization effort.
+The WoT Building Blocks support each of the architectural aspects discussed in the previous section and are the actual focus of our standardization effort.
 Each of these building blocks is defined in a separate document.
 The following figure outlines how these building blocks relate to each of the architectural aspects discussed above.
 Note that